 If that doesn’t do the trick…

-2) Add these page exceptions in Page Cache > Advanced > Never cache the following pages:, like this:
+2) Add these page exceptions in Page Cache > Advanced > Never cache the following pages:

 3) If 1 or 2 doesn’t work, then apply them both.
 Disable the Set expires header and then add the page exceptions.
 That should do the trick.